 Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Holes and trenches should not be left open for extended periods of time and should only be dug when needed for immediate construction.
 Trenches that may stand open for some days, should have an escape ramp to allow any fauna that fall in to escape.
 Should electrical fences be erected it must be done according to the norms and standards of the Nature Conservation Authorities in Mpumalanga.
 Access to the site should be strictly regulated to reduce the opportunities for poaching.
 Increased dust deposition Excessive dust must be reduced by spraying water onto the soil.
-Site ManagerContractorESCO / ECOEO ConstructionOperationDecommissioning Increased human activity, noise and light levels The SANS standards should be adhered to in terms of noise levels.
-Site ManagerContractorESCO / ECO Construction Tiolog and light levels No major construction should be done at night.
-If there is any part of the site that needs to be lit at night for security reasons, then appropriate lighting should be installed to minimise negative effects on nocturnal animals.
-Motion-detecting lights should also be considered. ■ EO Impacts of roads Wherever possible, existing roads/tracks should be used.
-Site ManagerConstruESCO / ECOEO Construction The construction of a road should be done in the most environmentally sensitive manner possible.
+Site Manager Contractor ESCO / ECO EO ConstructionOperationDecommissioning Increased human activity, noise and light levels • The SANS standards should be adhered to in terms of noise levels.
+Site Manager Construction j No major construction should be done at night.
+Contractor ESCO / ECO If there is any part of the site that needs to be lit at night for security reasons, then appropriate lighting should be installed to minimise negative effects on nocturnal animals.
+Motion-detecting lights should also be considered. • EO Impacts of roads Wherever possible, existing roads/tracks should be used.
+Site ManagerContractor Construction The construction of a road should be done in the most environmentally sensitive manner possible.
+ESCO / ECOEO